Dylan-Langumier/Crypto-CS107-2020/README.md

 ## About

 EPFL's CS107 Mini Project 1 is a project about discovering cryptography and basic ciphers.
 You can crypt, decrypt and break Caesar, Vigenere, OTP, CBC ciphers.

+## Bonus : A shell

-A shell is also available, type 'help' for more informations about the commands.
+A shell is also available.
+You just have to type 'help' for more informations about its usage.

 ## Usage